tkoppop/tkoppop/README.md

 💼 What I'm up to:

-   As of May, 2021 I'm working @GlotmanSimpsonConsultingEngineers as an IT Technician helping engineers and architects on their new Oakridge Project
+   As of Janurary, 2021 I'm working @GlotmanSimpsonConsultingEngineers as a Software Engineering Intern helping engineers and architects on their new Oakridge Project

 ✍ I’m currently working on a Chatbot that learns the more its interacted with.
 (Java)